SkylineCommunications/dataminer-docs/user-guide/Troubleshooting/Procedures/Investigating_dataminerservices_feature_issues.md

 ## Contact support

-If the connection issues still persist, contact [tech support](https://skyline.be/contact/tech-support).
+If you have tried the procedures above, but the issues still persist, contact [tech support](https://skyline.be/contact/tech-support).